(Editor's Note: This popular post has been updated with new content to get you rockin' even more.)

 - Utilize the expertise of a boutique PR firm that knows how to amplify your story and get you the media attention you deserve.

-Remember, just because you may feel like the under-dog when it comes to media attention doesn’t mean it’s hopeless.
-Use these public relations tactics to amplify your PR efforts and get real results.
+Remember, just because you may feel like the underdog when it comes to media attention doesn’t mean it’s hopeless.
+Use these public relations tactics to amplify your startup's efforts and get real results.

 Handpicked Related Content…